 Tolerance of those of Different Faiths and Beliefs

 Church Broughton Primary School is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
 Teaching in RE is planned to address this issue directly through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Although Collective Worship is Christian its teachings, we do, at times, talk about other faiths and their festivals during this part of the day.
+Although Collective Worship is Christian in its teachings, we do, at times, talk about other faiths and their festivals during this part of the day.
 Through the curriculum, children learn about other cultures in music, art, English, MFL and topic.
-Our link with Tuishimi School in Tanzania enables children to learn about children within another culture and identify similarities and differences.
-This year, we will focus on different faiths and cultures within one of our ‘House Days’, where children work in their houses on a particular topic.
-We also aim to invite visitors into school from different faiths and cultures.
+We promote understanding of other faiths further through visits to the Derby Open Centre where our pupils visit a Mosque, a Gurdwara and Hindu Temple.

 At Church Broughton Primary School we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.